Role of the Sport

 Role of the Delivery Site

 The support services making up an athlete award are provided by and through TASS Delivery Sites (TDS) based at education institutions throughout England.
-In 2017/18 there are 31 TDSs delivering services to athletes on behalf of Sport England TASS.
+In 2018/19 there are 33 TDSs delivering services to athletes on behalf of TASS.

 - The TDSs are the main point of contact and liaison with the athletes for the day to day operation and management of the Scheme.

-- They are the principle provider of support services including lifestyle support, strength & conditioning, physiotherapy, nutrition, sport psychology and the TASS Medical Scheme.
+- They are the principle provider of support services including lifestyle support, strength and conditioning, physiotherapy, nutrition, sport psychology and the TASS Medical Scheme.